datadudes/athena/README.md

   access_key_id: <empty>
   secret_access_key: <empty>
   region: <empty>
+scheduling:							# Athena uses Celery for scheduling.
+See Celery documentation for details
+  celery_broker_url: <empty>
+  celery_result_backend: <empty>
+  celery_timezone: Europe/Amsterdam
 ```

-A note on when to use the _aws_ cluster type: in most cases the IP addresses and/or hostnames of the master and slave nodes are static and known beforehand.
+A note on when to use **the _aws_ cluster type**: in most cases the IP addresses and/or hostnames of the master and slave nodes are static and known beforehand.
 If, however, your Hadoop cluster is running on Amazon Web Services, and it regularly spun-up and torn-down (to save costs, for instance), it becomes cumbersome to have to change the configuration all the time.
 One way to fix it, is to buy some _elastic ip addresses_ from Amazon and attach them to the nodes each time when spinning up a cluster.
 Athena provides another way however.
 If you choose cluster type 'aws', you can provide the _Names_ of your master and slave nodes.
 This should be the value that is in the _Name_ tag of each of your EC2 machines.
 See AWS documentation for [more details](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).

 ## Usage guide